ddeboer/imap/README.md

 An EmbeddedMessage has the same API as a normal Message, apart from flags and operations like copy, move or delete.

+### Timeouts

+The IMAP extension provides the [imap_timeout](https://secure.php.net/manual/en/function.imap-timeout.php) function to adjust the timeout seconds for various operations.

+However the extension's implementation doesn't link the functionality to a specific context or connection, instead they are global.
+So in order to not affect functionalities outside this library, we had to choose whether wrap every `imap_*` call around an optional user-provided timeout or leave this task to the user.

+Because of the heterogeneous world of IMAP servers and the high complexity burden cost for such a little gain of the former, we chose the latter.

 ## Mock the library